lucas-curtin/nnpdf/README.md

 - Generate and polish all plotting routines (including LaTeX‐style labels and publication-ready layouts).
 - Interpret and streamline ValidPhys API calls for data loading, covariance assembly and FK-table construction.
-- Propose inline documentation, code structure outlines and early drafts of the data pipeline and training loops.
+- Propose inline documentation, helpful guides for the README, code structure outlines and early drafts of the data pipeline and training loops.
 - Ensure consistent UK-English phrasing, formatting of markdown cells, and structuring of the README and notebook headers.

 Every AI-generated suggestion has been personally reviewed, edited, tested and verified by the author to guarantee full scientific accuracy, reproducibility and clarity.
 All code and results presented here reflect definitive, author-approved iterations.